 Paddle boarding Marina del Rey offers gorgeous sunsets, wildlife and proximity to the Venice Beach Boardwalk.
 All make this an excellent place to spend the day enjoying the beautiful Los Angeles coastline.

 If you’re looking to SUP paddle with a view, it doesn’t get much better than Dana Point paddle boarding with it’s seven miles of coastal bluffs and scenic rolling hills along the Pacific Ocean.

 Launch from the Dana Point Harbor or turn it into a weekend trip with a stay near Doheny State Park – one of SoCal’s most popular beach parks with 62 acres of open space featuring camping, picnicking, swimming, surfing, bicycling, and tide pools.

 When I was a kid we used to spend hours just catching little crabs in the rocks with nothing but some bologna tied to a string.
 We’d put them all in a bucket with some water to see how many we could get, and then let them all go at the end of the day.

 Newport Beach (Back Bay)

-Planning a trip to SoCal?
+Planning a paddle boarding trip to Southern California?
 Pin this post for later!